neos/neos-development-collection/Neos.Neos/Documentation/References/PropertyEditorReference.rst

 The minimum, maximum and step size can be defined.
 Additionally a unit label as well as a special label for the minimum and maximum value can be defined.

-If a certain value should be entered the current value can also be clicked to enter the desired value directly.
+If a certain value should be entered, the current value can also be clicked to enter the desired value directly.

 ::